jrhart08/npm-talk-lerna/README.md

 be expensive, tedious, and prone to human error to manually link, update, and publish related `@babel/` packages.

 However, Lerna is one more layer of abstraction and build tools between your source code and the packaged code you want to publish.
 This can add a learning curve and another barrier of entry to any developers wishing to contribute to your library.

+Additionally, as more packages are added to the repo, build times will increase and you'll have to contend with more developers working in the same codebase.
+Codeowners will also have an increased burden.

-It's also pretty straightforward to port an existing repo into a Lerna monorepo (read further for a walkthrough).
+It's pretty straightforward to port an existing repo into a Lerna monorepo (read further for a walkthrough).
 So if you're starting off with a standalone package, consider skipping Lerna at first.